jericson/uss-lox/rules.md

 from the deck as an opportunity target.
 You can decide whether or not to attack (2) as if it were a normal ship.

+# Alpha Version

+This is an alpha version of this game.
+If you try it out, please send me an email at jon@jlericson.com.
+It would help if you answered a few
+questions:

+1. Were you able to read the rules and play at least one game?
+If not, what blocked you from making progress?

+2. Did you win on your first play?

+3. Did you try again with any advanced rules?
+If so, which rules and were they easy to play?

+4. Approximately how long did you take reading the rules and playing?

+5. What, if anything, did you learn from the experience?

 ![](MacArthur_map.jpg)